1: Plan your meals – Most poor diet choices are made due to lack of planning.

 - Interdependence is greater than independence – Understand that you do not have to do this alone.
 Find a health care provider that you are comfortable with and understands your lifestyle.

 Ensure that your health care provider knows the guidelines for maintaining your medical certificate.
 Make sure that you follow up on a routine basis to review medications and your glucose logs.
 Routine follow up is also important so you do not run out of prescription refills.
 Talk with your partner or friend to help with accountability.
 This may be with your diet, activity, or taking your medications.
 Diabetes can be very frustrating, so If you don’t understand why something is going on, then ask for help.
-Look for diabetes support groups online or talk with a friend.
+If you know someone with diabetes and notice odd or different behavior, such as extreme changes in diet or avoidance of diabetes-related checkups, they could be suffering from Diabulimia.
+This is when someone suffering from Type 1 diabetes restricts the amount of insulin they need.
+Alarmingly, 30-40% of adolescents with diabetes will suffer from an eating disorder at some point, which puts diabulimia as a more common eating disorder than thought by many.
+It’s important that as a loved one, you help them access help.
+Look for diabetes support groups online or encourage talking about it.

 by Helen Belcher, ediabetes Care Clinic